Tomato Troubles: Common Problems with Tomatoes

-3) Low nitrogen* or potassium*—If the nitrogen or potassium level in the plant is too low, yellowing will occur.
+- Low nitrogen* or potassium*.
+If the nitrogen or potassium level in the plant is too low, yellowing will occur.
 Nitrogen deficiency appears as a general yellowing of the entire plant, affecting both old and new leaves.
 Potassium deficiency appears as bright yellow leaf margins, or edges, on otherwise green leaves.
 Potassium deficiency affects mostly older leaves.

-4) Low magnesium*—Low magnesium appears as interveinal yellowing (yellowing between the veins) on older leaves.
+- Low magnesium*.
+Low magnesium appears as interveinal yellowing (yellowing between the veins) on older leaves.
 If you suspect magnesium deficiency, spray 2 tablespoons per gallon of magnesium sulfate (Epsom salt) on the plants.
 See if they “green up” in a few days.

 Uneven ripening includes green stripes, streaks, or blotches; stars on the bottoms of fruit; and yellow or green shoulders.
 Sometimes, one wall or one portion of the tomato will remain green or white even after the rest of the tomato turns red.

 This problem may be caused by a number of factors, so the exact cause can be hard to determine.
-Most likely causes are high fertility (usually nitrogen), low potassium, high temperature (the red pigment, lycopene, is killed around 93°F), certain viruses, or white flies.
+Most likely causes are high fertility (usually nitrogen), low potassium, high temperature (the red pigment, lycopene, is killed around 93°F), infection by certain viruses, and sweetpotato whitefly feeding.

 Be sure to maintain adequate nutrition by soil testing and applying fertilizer according to the recommendations.
 A tissue analysis can help reveal if the cause is nutritional.
-For help, see soil testing and Plant Analysis Sampling Instructions.
+For help, visit the MSU Extension Soil Testing Lab online and see Publication 1224 Plant Analysis Sampling Instructions.

 Sunscald appears as a white or tan blistered area at or near the top of the fruit.
 This is similar to sunburn in people.
-In tomatoes, the affected area can turn leathery and be invaded by rots, but it often remains dry.
+In tomatoes, the affected area can turn leathery and be invaded by pathogens that cause rot, but it often remains dry.

 To prevent sunscald, do not prune heavily, especially at the tops of plants, and maintain proper nutrition and pest management to provide good, leafy coverage for the fruit.